javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

     So we can "covertly" hide something into objects that we need, but others should not see, using symbolic properties.

-2. There are many system symbols used by JavaScript and accessible as `Symbol.*`.
+2. There are many system symbols used by JavaScript which are accessible as `Symbol.*`.
 We can use them to alter some built-in behaviors.
 For instance, later in the tutorial we'll use `Symbol.iterator` for [iterables](info:iterable), `Symbol.toPrimitive` to setup [object-to-primitive conversion](info:object-toprimitive) and so on.

 Technically, symbols are not 100% hidden.
-There is a build-in method [Object.getOwnPropertySymbols(obj)](mdn:js/Object/getOwnPropertySymbols) that allows to get all symbols.
+There is a built-in method [Object.getOwnPropertySymbols(obj)](mdn:js/Object/getOwnPropertySymbols) that allows us to get all symbols.
 Also there is a method named [Reflect.ownKeys(obj)](mdn:js/Reflect/ownKeys) that returns *all* keys of an object including symbolic ones.
 So they are not really hidden.
 But most libraries, built-in methods and syntax constructs adhere to a common agreement that they are.
 And the one who explicitly calls the aforementioned methods probably understands well what he's doing.